-Pizza is one of the most popular foods in the world, but arguments could go on for hours on which area makes the best: Brooklyn, Staten Island, Chicago or New Jersey?
+Pizza is one of the most popular, and tasty, foods in the world, but arguments could go on for hours on which area makes the best: Brooklyn, Staten Island, Chicago or New Jersey?

 As a Brooklyn native, I have been on a never-ending search for great New Jersey places to satisfy my craving for the Italian delight.

-Here are three NJ pizza joints that make my taste buds smile.
+Here are three New Jersey pizza joints that make my taste buds smile.
 Enjoy.